canderson22/raining_cats/readme.md

 Catch the most raining cats to avoid them getting eated by hungry dogs.

 ## How to play
-Each player will have four 20 second rounds to catch the most cats they can, but after round the rain will increase in speed.
+Each player will have four 20 second rounds to catch the most cats they can by moving the mouse over each cat.
+After each 20 secound round, the speed of the rain will increase.
+After player one plays four rounds it will be player two's turn.

 ##Development & Technologies Used
 - HTML